stanfordnlp/dspy/api/language_model_clients/PremAI.md

 print(response)
 ```

 When you use templates, there is no need to place `msg` / prompt inside the `prompt` argument.
-DsPY only accepts string prompts to conduct LLM requests, but we might require multiple string inputs when using templates.
-Hence, provide those in the `params` argument, which should be mapped with the template variable.
+DSPy only accepts string prompts to conduct LLM requests, but we might require multiple string inputs when using templates.
+Templates allow you to provide additional inputs (key:value pairs) within the `params` argument, which should be mapped with the template variable.
 Our example template had one variable `content`, so our params become: `{"content": msg}`.
-You can provide multiple keys and values.

 ### Native RAG Support